Yuri010/yuri010.github.io/devices.md

+---
+title: Devices
+subtitle: On this page, I will just have a list with what devices I have and use and their specs :)
+---

 <!-- THIS SITE IS LICENSED UNDER THE CIR-LICENSE.
 FOR MORE INFO VISIT https://github.com/Yuri010/CIR-License/
 ORIGINAL CAN BE FOUND AT https://github.com/Yuri010/CIR-License/blob/main/License.md -->

-# Devices
-On this page, I will just have a list with what devices I have and use and their specs :)[^1]

 ## Computers
 ### Daily Driver (Laptop)